Three-time Breast Cancer Survivor

 Brooks said her “handy dandy surgeon” Dr. Redland performed the surgery.
 But the surgeon also discovered another problem area in her other breast.
 That tissue was also cancerous.

 “She (Dr. Redland) told me, ‘That was strictly a call from heaven’ that I’d wanted a bilateral mastectomy,” Brooks said.
 “The third cancer was the size of a pinpoint.
 Who knows?
 In a year when I had my next mammogram, it could have metastasized.”

 Again, Brooks felt her doctors’ dedication made a difference in her outcome.
 “That’s the thing I love about my doctors.
 We talk.”

-A devout Christian, Brooks believed “divine intervention” played a big role in her successful outcomes.
-She made it a priority to help others, just as her pastor, her cancer team and her faith helped her.
+A devout Christian, Brooks believed in “divine intervention” played a big role in her successful outcomes.
+She made it a priority to help others, just as her pastor, her cancer team, and her faith helped her.
 She volunteered for the American Cancer Society and Susan G. Komen for the Cure.
 She worked for the National Breast Cancer Coalition, visited Washington, D.C. as a breast cancer patient advocate, participated in the San Antonio Breast Cancer Symposium and served on a panel for Alegent Creighton Health.
 “Because I’m so blessed,” she said.
 “I’m here to help others.”

 As a three-time breast cancer survivor, she had this advice for other breast cancer patients: “Ask lots of questions.
 We have fear, trepidation or hesitancy and don’t want to ask questions.
 We don’t want to be viewed as not knowing.